arpanbiswas52/ST-541Poject/README.md

 the sections in a separate piece of chunks for better clarity.

-The model has been tested multiple times in 2 different systems at my home and 1 another system at my university lab and could reproduce the same results.
+The model has been tested multiple times in 2 different systems at my home and 1 another system at my university lab and could reproduce same results.
 Some efforts have been made to let the users run the model easily and with minimum manual steps.

 # Additional Comments